mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-12"></a>
 [Back to top](#top)
 ## GA-12 -- Rep. Rick Allen (R)
+### Committees
+Rick Allen is the #8 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016